hectorpizarro/wenance-challenge/README.md

 I didn't add functionality for pagination as it was out of the challenge's scope, but created the component anyway to show current page and pages total.

+Each search is stored in Redux.
+If the user searches a term that was previously requested the app will return the stored data, this way we prevent a new API request.

 Install the project using:

 npm i